Nero Wolfe supporting characters: Theodore Horstmann

-Theodore Horstmann is an orchid expert who assists Wolfe in the plant rooms.
-His living quarters are adjacent to the plant rooms on the top floor of the brownstone (although in The Silent Speaker, Archie's commentary suggests that Theodore has separate living arrangements, noting that Wolfe is not letting Horstmann in on a complex deception he has orchestrated because he might accidentally let slip the truth outside the house).
 In the first Wolfe book, Fer-de-Lance, Archie remarks that he sometimes hears "old Horstmann" yelling at Wolfe, who "seemed to have the same effect on Horstmann that an umpire had on John J. McGraw," though he is sure that Theodore does not dislike Wolfe.

-Horstmann seldom appears in person in the narratives.
+Though not an entirely offstage character, Horstmann very seldom appears in person in the narratives, and rarely has an impact on the story.
 In "Door to Death", he provides a plot device, as his extended absence forces Wolfe to find another orchid tender.
 In "Black Orchids", though, Theodore's actions are central to the denouement, and in chapter five of The Second Confession, Wolfe becomes concerned for Theodore's safety after the plant rooms are badly damaged by gunfire.

-In spite of the great emphasis on food and eating throughout the series, little mention is made of where, when, or what Horstmann eats, except that in Plot It Yourself he is said to eat in the kitchen with Fritz.
+In spite of the great emphasis on food and eating throughout the series, little mention is made of where, when, or what Horstmann eats, except that in Plot It Yourself he is said to eat in the kitchen with Fritz, although this is never seen or otherwise mentioned.
+He is also never depicted as eating at the table with Wolfe, Archie, or Wolfe's guests.
 Theodore has a sister in New Jersey and sometimes spends his Sundays there.
+In "Door to Death," he travels to Illinois by train, to visit his mother, who has taken ill.

 Theodore is portrayed by Robert Coote in the NBC TV series Nero Wolfe (1981).
 In the A&E TV original series A Nero Wolfe Mystery, Theodore is an unseen character.
 He is regularly mentioned as being present in the brownstone, and Wolfe is seen speaking to him on the house phone on occasion, but the character himself is never seen or heard on screen.
 In one episode, Inspector Cramer demands to speak to him (but ultimately does not get to).